scsanchez/scsanchez/README.md

 I am passionate about learning and here you will see all my way.
 - 🌱  I'm learning: JAVA and TypeScript.
-- 🌱  And also learning philosophy.
+- 🌱  and also learning philosophy!.

 #### Languages and Tools: